ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Data Holders must implement a Revocation endpoint **[RFC7009]**.
 This endpoint is a revocation mechanism that allows a Data Recipient to invalidate its tokens if the end-user logs out, changes identity, or uninstalls the respective application.
-Notifying the authorization server that the token is no longer needed allows the Data Holder server to clean up data associated with that token and the underlying authorization grant.
+Notifying the authorisation server that the token is no longer needed allows the Data Holder server to clean up data associated with that token and the underlying authorization grant.

 Requests to this end point require [Data Recipient (Client) authentication](#client-authentication) and the client must present their certificate as part of an **[MTLS]** handshake.

+## Client Registration Endpoint
+This is covered under [Client Registration](#clientRegistrationEndpoint).

 ```http
 TODO: Add Sample.